-Any Middlebury Institute (also referred to herein as "Middlebury") student, faculty member, staff member or covered third party who has reasonable cause to believe that sexual assault, domestic or dating violence, stalking and/or related retaliation has occurred or is occurring should report this information to the immediate attention of any of the following individuals: a Human Relations Officer; a Judicial Affairs Officer; and/or the Title IX Coordinator.
+Any Middlebury Institute (also referred to herein as "Middlebury") student, faculty member, staff member, or covered third party who has reasonable cause to believe that sexual assault, domestic or dating violence, stalking and/or related retaliation has occurred or is occurring should report this information to the immediate attention of any of the following individuals: a Human Relations Officer; a Deputy Title IX Coordinator; and/or the Title IX Coordinator.
 Reports also may be made to Campus Security.
 Reports may be made verbally (in person, or by phone or videoconferencing) or in writing (via mail or email).
 Contact information is listed below.

-Campus Security or other appropriate personnel for the Middlebury Institute will coordinate its response to the report with other officials, as appropriate (including a Human Relations Officer, Judicial Affairs Officer, the Title IX Coordinator, and responsible

-Threat Assessment and Management Team) and, if necessary, law enforcement, to intervene at the earliest practical point to stop the behavior and coordinate services to the complainant.
+Campus Security or other appropriate personnel for the Middlebury Institute will coordinate its response to the report with other officials, as appropriate (including a Human Relations Officer, Deputy Title IX Coordinator, the Title IX Coordinator, and the Institute's Threat Assessment and Management Team) and, if necessary, law enforcement, to intervene at the earliest practical point to stop the behavior and coordinate services to the complainant.
 A coordinated response will include consideration of the complainant's request for confidentiality and may also include the implementation of safety measures as deemed necessary, services and accommodations, and referral to confidential resources.